 Which Part of the Software Development Life Cycle Can You Outsource?

 The processes outlined in the Software Development Life Cycle (SDLC) help reduce operational costs while shortening production time and ensuring the best possible quality.
 Of course, the organization’s or customer’s demands and objectives will also be met along the way.
 The SDLC makes this possible by breaking down software development into various phases.
-Each phase involves specific operations.
+Software development life cycle phases involve specific operations in each stage.
 Activities such as budgeting, information gathering, documentation, strategizing, and deployment, among others, fall under different stages in the cycle.

 As a software development manager, you should know that starting and implementing a project can be tedious and costly.
 So how do you successfully deploy a high-end software application in time with low cost?
 While doing it in-house may be your first option, you may also want to look at outsourcing.
 Doing the latter can help save costs, speed up the project, and even improve efficiency.

 Why Do Companies Outsource for Software Development Life Cycle?

 The industry is outsourcing software development now more than ever.
 The global IT outsourcing market is currently estimated at $66 billion, and that number is expected to grow in the coming years.
 It’s a testament to how the effectiveness of software development outsourcing is driving mass adoption.

 Outsourcing involves delegating specific tasks to external vendors.
 You do this instead of using your in-house staff and resources.
 As we’ve mentioned, outsourcing software development comes with many benefits.
 Companies leverage it to save time, reduce cost, and develop a more efficient program while meeting – or exceeding – their client’s demands and expectations.